 The role of the certified processor is to:

-- submit the transaction report to the program, along with an invoice for reimbursement (5¢ deposit + 1.6¢ overhead allowance) plus an "administrative allowance" of 1/10¢ per container to defray the processor's bookkeeping costs
+submit the transaction report to the program, along with an invoice for reimbursement of the 5¢ deposit + 1.6¢ overhead allowance, plus an "administrative allowance" of 1/10¢ per container to defray processor bookkeeping costs

 Management by a third-party contractor is possible.
 Under the proposed legislation, TennCan will be managed as follows: Overall management lies with the Department of Environment and Conservation (TDEC); day-to-day operations are overseen by TDEC's Division of Solid Waste Management; accounting functions, including management of the program fund, are the responsibility of the Department of Revenue; and rulemaking authority is shared between the Department of Revenue and the Underground Storage Tanks and Solid Waste Disposal Control Board.
 However, the bill also provides that one of more independent third-party agents may be contracted to carry out these functions, with expenses paid by the program fund.

 The program ensures the uninterrupted, undiminished funding of Tennessee's existing litter program.
-Since 1981, Tennessee's beer and soft drink industries have been paying a pair of "litter taxes" (proposed by them in lieu of a deposit on beverage containers) that together raise between $5 million and $6 million a year to fund Keep Tennessee Beautiful as well as county litter education efforts and litter crews from the county jails.
-Collectively known as the "county litter grants," the program has become extremely popular over the years, putting school kids and communities to work on beautification projects and using inmate labor to clean more than 20 million pounds of litter annually from hundreds of miles of county roads.
-However, due to a poison-pill provision in the 1981 law, the taxes that fund the program will automatically be revoked should Tennessee pass a mandatory container deposit.
-To keep the program going, the TennCan legislation stipulates a new "litter-grants fee" of 1/8 cent per container, which is equivalent to what the state collects now via the two existing taxes.
-(The beer companies pay 50 cents per 31-gallon barrel of beer and the soft drink bottlers pay 0.4 percent of gross receipts.)
+Since 1981, Tennessee's beer and soft drink distributors have been paying a “litter tax" (proposed by them in lieu of a deposit on beverage containers) that together raise approximately $6 million a year to fund Keep Tennessee Beautiful as well as county litter education efforts and litter crews from the county jails.
+Collectively known as the "county litter grants," the program has become extremely popular over the years, raising awareness of the value of scenic beauty and using inmate labor to clean more than 20 million pounds of litter annually from hundreds of miles of county roads.
+However, under the terms of the 1981 law (which must be renewed every six years), the taxes that fund the program will automatically be repealed should Tennessee pass a mandatory beverage container deposit.
+To keep the program going, the TennCan legislation stipulates a flat "litter-grants fee" of 1/8 cent per container, which is equivalent to what the state collects now via the two existing taxes.
+(The beer distributors pay 50 cents per 31-gallon barrel of beer and the soft drink distributors pay 0.4 percent of gross receipts.)
 Everything else about the program will stay the same: The Beautification Division of the Tennessee Department of Transportation will continue to administer it; the funds will be turned over to TDOT every fall as they are now; and moneys will be distributed to the counties and to Keep Tennessee Beautiful according to the same formula and schedule as they are now.

 An advance on the litter grants fee pays for start-up costs.
 In order to make the annual litter grants payment to TDOT during the start-up period, as well as to cover TennCan's other start-up costs, the legislation requires distributors to pay an advance on the litter grants fee.
-The advance is 1/4 cent per container sold for nine months starting on October 1 after passage, after which it drops to 1/10 cent for the next three fiscal years, at the end of which the advance will have been fully recouped by the distributors and the litter grants fee will stabilize at 1/8 cent.
+The advance is 1/4 cent per container sold for nine months starting on October 1 after passage, after which it drops to 1/10 cent for the next three fiscal years while the bottlers recoup their advance.

 The program may accept and actively pursue outside grants and donations.
 The bill allows the fund to accept and pursue donations from public and private sources—for instance, a manufacturing trade group or the EPA.
 This provision allows recycling advocates and beneficiaries of the program to support its operations and keep fund levels healthy without mandating user fees.
 It also ensures the program can seek special funding for a variety of program enhancements, from market development for recyclables, to training programs for nonprofits.

-• The program is largely self-supporting.
-The costs of TennCan, including the costs of administering the program, ensuring access to hundreds of independent redemption centers, and compensating processors for acting as pickup agents and bookkeepers, will come mainly from three sources: the scrap value of the containers themselves; the estimated 15 percent to 20 percent of deposits that are not redeemed; and an "overhead support fee" of three-quarters of a cent per container paid into the program fund by the beverage distributors.
-A word about these three revenue sources:
+The program is largely self-supporting.
+The costs of TennCan, including the costs of administering the program, ensuring access to hundreds of independent redemption centers and compensating processors for acting as pickup agents and bookkeepers, will come mainly from three sources: the scrap value of the containers themselves; the estimated 20 percent of deposits that are not redeemed; and an "overhead support fee" of three-quarters of a cent per container paid by the beverage distributors.

 Scrap value.
-Deposit beverage containers command a premium on the scrap market because they are (1) collected in reliably high quantities; (2) relatively uncontaminated by other materials; and (3) correctly sorted not only by material (glass, aluminum, PET plastic, HDPE plastic) but in some cases by color as well (clear vs green vs brown glass, clear vs colored PET, and natural vs colored HDPE).
-Scrap prices fluctuate, and they vary according to how much (or how little) the material has been sorted and processed; but in the southeastern US in mid-2018, baled aluminum cans were averaging 75¢-80¢ a pound (picked up), baled PET was averaging 16¢ to 17.5¢ a pound (picked up), and glass (delivered) ranged from a low of $10 a ton for green glass to a high of $35 for clear glass.
-Using these values, we calculate that Tennessee's deposit beverage containers in mid-2018 had a collective market value of approximately $50 million.
-Of course, prices paid to a redemption center by a processor are not going to be as high as prices paid to a processor by a manufacturer, for the obvious reason that the processor has had the expense of picking up the empties, transporting them to a processing facility, baling, crushing or otherwise "processing" them, finding a buyer, possibly delivering them to the buyer, and keeping books on all of these transactions.
-Still, redemption centers can expected to be paid roughly 80 percent of that $50 million scrap value.
-And the value of high-quality scrap will likely increase over time.
+Deposit beverage containers command a premium on the scrap market because they are (1) collected in reliably high quantities; (2) uncontaminated by other materials; and (3) correctly sorted not only by material (glass, aluminum, PET plastic, HDPE plastic) but in some cases by color as well (clear vs green vs brown glass, clear vs colored PET, and natural vs colored HDPE).
+Scrap prices fluctuate; but in the southeastern US in 2018, baled aluminum cans were averaging 75¢-80¢ a pound (picked up), baled PET was averaging 16¢ to 17.5¢ a pound (picked up), and glass (delivered) ranged from a low of $10 a ton for green glass to a high of $35 for clear glass.
+Using these values, we calculate that Tennessee's deposit beverage containers have a collective market value of approximately $50 million.
+Prices paid to a redemption center by a processor are not going to be as high as prices paid to a processor by a manufacturer, for the obvious reason that the processor has the expense of collecting, hauling, baling, crushing or otherwise "processing" them, finding buyers and keeping books on all of these transactions.
+Still, redemption centers can expect to be paid roughly 80 percent of that $50 million scrap value.

 Unclaimed deposits.
 Under the proposed bill, unclaimed deposits (projected to total $35 million to $40 million a year) accrue in the program fund, where they may be expended only for purposes authorized by the legislation.
-Chief among these purposes is covering the administrative costs of the program and providing redemption centers with a small cash cushion (1.6¢ per container) to supplement the revenue they earn from scrap sales.
+Chief among these purposes is covering the administrative costs of the program and providing redemption centers with a small cash cushion (the “overhead allowance”) to supplement the revenue they earn from scrap sales.

-• The bill contains innovative penalties for cheating and rewards for being honest.
-Fraud has never been a major problem with bottle bills, probably accounting for less than 2 percent of the roughly 45 billion containers redeemed across this country each year.
-Nonetheless, the Tennessee bill takes some innovative steps to minimize cross-border returns and other fraudulent activity.
-For instance, the fine for knowingly trying to redeem more than 24 noncompliant containers (e.g., containers purchased before the law went into effect) is a whopping $25,000 or $100 per container, whichever is greater.
-And if a redemption center or processor detects the fraud and the case is successfully adjudicated, the vigilant party is "rewarded" with half of any fines collected, less court costs.
+The bill contains innovative penalties for cheating and rewards for being honest.
+Fraud has never been a major problem with bottle bills, probably accounting for less than 3 percent of the nearly 50 billion containers redeemed across this country each year.
+Nonetheless, the Tennessee bill takes some innovative steps to minimize cross-border returns, inflated reporting and other fraudulent activity.
+For instance, the fine for knowingly trying to redeem more than 24 noncompliant containers (for instance, containers purchased in a state other than Tennessee) is a whopping $25,000 or $100 per container, whichever is greater.
+And if a redemption center, processor or other involved party detects the fraud and the case is successfully adjudicated, that party is "rewarded" with half of any fines collected, less court costs.

-• The bill makes provisions to assure coverage.
-In the event an area is deemed "underserved" by redemption locations (as defined during the rulemaking process), the bill stipulates that the program is responsible for seeing that one or more redemption centers be established in the area.
-Microsites (attended redemption trailers that fit into a single parking space, typically outside a host grocery store) are a good option in such situations.
+The bill makes provisions to assure access to redemption sites.
+In the event an area is deemed "underserved" (as defined during the rulemaking process), the bill stipulates that the program is responsible for seeing that one or more redemption centers be established in the area.
+Microsites (attended redemption-center trailers that fit into two parking spaces, typically outside a host grocery store) are a good option in such situations.